 Important questions to answer while making your business include:

-- Will your business have a physical location, be only eCommerce, or have both?
+- Will your business have a physical location, be it only eCommerce, or have both?

 - Are you going to also be providing other options related to debt consolidation (i.e settlement services)?